-The M.A./ M.Sc.
-Course in Statistics shall be spread over four semesters.
-Each semester shall have four theory and two practical courses except the fourth semester.
+PT.
+RAVISHANKAR SHUKLA UNIVERSITY: RAIPUR SCHOOL OF STUDIES IN STATISTICS have four theory and two practical courses except the fourth semester.
 The fourth semester shall have four theory courses, one practical and one Project Work .
 Each theory course will be of 4 hours teaching per week carrying 4 credits.
 The theory course examination will be of 3 hours duration and shall carry 100 marks each out of which 20 marks will be based on internal assessment.
 Each practical course will be of 4 hours duration per week carrying 2 credits.
 The examination of each practical course will be of 4 hours duration and shall carry 100 marks out of which 10 marks shall be fixed for viva -voce and 20 marks for practical record.
 The Project Work shall be of 100 marks having 2 credits.